Key Takeaways:

 - Everyone underestimates the timeline

-Here's exactly what to expect at each stage of your remodeling process, plus tips to keep things moving smoothly.
+Here's exactly what to expect at each stage of your remodeling processThe step-by-step sequence of planning, designing, and executing a renovation project., plus tips to keep things moving smoothly.

 Phase 1: Planning & Design (2-8 Weeks)